ArvinDelavari/PCB-Design-Guide/README.md

-# PCB-Embedded-Hardware-Design-Guide
+# PCB Design Guide
 ## Electronics Hardware design guide
-- Common and useful schematics for filters, decoupling filters, noise reduction, power factor correction and …
-- Following circuit schematic diagrams are used for digital circuits including STM 32 and NXP ARM microcontrollers (Cortex M0 , M0+, M3) and AVR, microcontrollers(ATMEGA 16, ATMEGA 32, ATMEGA 328, ATMEGA 2560).
-- Filters and techniques mentioned in this file are not commonly used in FPGA, MPU, other professional high frequency boards with complicated processing units, switching high voltage/power circuit boards.
+- Common modules, sensors, processors and etc schematic design guide
+- All of schematics were made in Altium Designer
+- Second file is a Technical Note published by Lattice Semiconductor (PCB Layout Recommendatios for BGA Packages)
-- You can contact me if you'd like to help, add or correct any content in this file.
+- You can contact me if you'd like to help me add or correct any content in this file.
+- Email address : arvin 7807 @gmail.com
-# Arvin Delavari - IUST
+## Arvin Delavari - IUST